PR is a stressful job — take your mental health seriously.

 A PR superpower is the ability to put oneself in another person’s shoes and reason about their thoughts.
 But it can also be a stressor.

-As PR- and communications professionals, we must understand how people think and react.
-It’s a form of empathy, and when you put people like this together, they tend to be over-serious and over-committed.
+As PR and communications professionals, we must understand how people think and react.
+This is a form of empathy, and when you put people like this together, they tend to be overly serious and overly committed.
 To be good at what we do, we must consider what others think and feel.

 Our type of work is always dancing on a knife’s edge between success and failure — despite our best or worst efforts.
 Our personality traits make us extra susceptible to stress.
 If the pressure is allowed to run rampant for a few years, various mental health problems follow.